eclipseisoffline/modifyplayerdata/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/modifyplayerdata/packages/2069488).
+Mod builds can be found [here](https://github.com/eclipseisoffline/modifyplayerdata/packages/2069488) and on [Modrinth](https://modrinth.com/mod/modify-player-data).

 This mod is currently available for Minecraft 1.20.4 (Fabric modloader).
 The Fabric API is not required.
 This mod is not required on clients.